MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 The year I went to the most concerts in my life!
 I went to 5 concerts in total:

-1. **Coldplay (2023/03/13):** My wife loves Coldplay, so I went with her.
-Very good concert, they play several of their hits, with a good mix of old and new stuff.
+0001. **Coldplay (2023/03/13):** My wife loves Coldplay, so I went with her.
+   Amazing concert!
+They play several of their hits, with a good mix of old and new stuff.
 The smaller stage in the middle of the crowd was a nice touch.
-1. **Selvagens à Procura de Lei (2023/10/01):** My favorite Brazilian indie band.
+0001. **Selvagens à Procura de Lei (2023/10/01):** My favorite Brazilian indie band.
 I always go to their concerts when they're in town and they never let me down.
-1. **Red Hot Chili Peppers (2023/11/07):** A dream come true.
-This was the first concert from a big international I really like band I went to.
+0001. **Red Hot Chili Peppers (2023/11/07):** A dream come true.
+This was the first concert from a big international band I really like that I went to.
    Seeing John, Flea, Chad, and Anthony doing their thing live was amazing!
-It's a very weird feeling after having watched so many videos of them before.
+It's a weird feeling after having watched so many videos of them before.
 They even played gems like Wet Sand, so definitely bucket list material.
-1. **Taylor Swift (2023/11/25):** This was my wife's long-time dream.
+0001. **Taylor Swift (2023/11/25):** This was my wife's long-time dream.
 I'm not the biggest Swift fan, but I've been listening to her stuff for over a decade now, so I do know several songs.
 I don't even need to mention the whole spectacle her concert is.
 The crowd was screaming every song so loud!
-I wish there was more Speak Now songs, but she played Safe And Sound, which was a nice surprise.
+I wish there was more Speak Now songs, but she played Safe And Sound, which was a good surprise.
 It was also very touching seeing my wife having this moment.
-1. **Paul McCartney (2023/11/30):** This one wasn't planned at all!
+0001. **Paul McCartney (2023/11/30):** This one wasn't planned at all!
 Paul's production invited a few random students from my music school for the soundcheck, and I was one of them!
 It was basically a 1h concert for a few dozen people.
 What else can one ask for?